Ford Fiesta Active (2017-2023) review

-Ford only offers the active with a 1.5-litre diesel engine and a 1.0-litre three-cylinder turbocharged petrol unit.
-The diesel is offered with 84 or 118bhp, while the petrol comes in 84, 99, 123 and 138bhp formats.
+Ford only offers the Active with a 1.0-litre three-cylinder turbocharged petrol engine, although a 1.5-litre diesel was available early in the car’s life.
+The petrol currently comes in 99, 123 and 153bhp formats.

 Choose one of the EcoBoost petrols and you’ll be getting an eager powerplant.
 The slightly gruff nature intrinsic to three-cylinder engines gives the EcoBoost a pleasing amount of character when accelerating, but once on a cruise it’s a hushed companion, and an all-round solid performer.
-Note the most powerful petrol isn’t available with the entry-level ‘1’ trim.
+Note the least powerful petrol isn’t available with the better-equipped trim.

 Performance, naturally, varies depending on which EcoBoost configuration you choose.
-The 84bhp version takes 12.7 seconds to go from 0-62mph, the 99bhp version shrinks this to 11.2 seconds, while the 123bhp and 138bhp engines do the same in 10.4 and 9.7 seconds.
-We’d argue the 99bhp unit is the one to go for though: it’s swift enough for most needs, and you can have fun wringing out its power, while staying on the right side of the law.
-A sweet-changing six-speed manual gearbox is standard across the range, with a six-speed auto offered as an option, but only with the 99bhp petrol engine.
+The 99bhp version takes 10.8 seconds to go from 0-62mph, the 123bhp version shrinks this to around 9.5 seconds, while the 153bhp engine does the same in 8.9 seconds.
+We’d argue the 123bhp unit is the one to go for though: it’s swift enough for most needs, and you can have fun wringing out its power, while staying on the right side of the law.
+A sweet-changing six-speed manual gearbox is standard across the range, with a six-speed auto offered as an option, but only with the 123bhp petrol engine.